 In accordance with SFAS 144, components of the Company that are to be spun-off will not be reported as discontinued operations until the date of the separation.
 Also in accordance with SFAS 144, the Company presents the results of operations, financial position and cash flows of operations that have either been sold or that meet the criteria for "held for sale accounting" as discontinued operations.
 At the time an operation qualifies for held for sale accounting, the operation is evaluated to determine whether or not the carrying value exceeds its fair value less cost to sell.
-Any loss as a result of carrying value in excess of fair value less cost to sell is recorded in the period the operation meets held for sale accounting.
-Management judgment is required to (1) assess the criteria required to meet held for sale accounting, and (2) estimate fair value.
+Any loss as a result of carrying value in exceeds of the value either set is recorded in the period the operation meets held for sale accounting.
+Management is required to (1) assess the criteria required to meet held for sale accounting, and (2) estimate fair value.
 Changes to the operation could cause it to no longer Operator: qualify for held for sale accounting and changes to fair value could result in an increase or decrease to previously recognized losses.